PsyTeachR/mcs-conv/docs/14-anova.md

 ```

 <div class="info">
 <p>Because <code>Condition</code> has four levels, we can’t just specify <code>intrustion ~ Condition</code> because a t-test compares two groups and it wouldn’t know which of the four to compare so first we have to filter the data and use a new function <code>droplevels()</code>.
-It’s important to remember that when it comes to R there are two things to consider, the data you can see and the underlying structure of that data.
+It's important to remember that when it comes to R there are two things to consider, the data you can see and the underlying structure of that data.
 In the above code we use <code>filter()</code> to select only conditions 1 and 2 so that we can compare them.
-However, that doesn’t change the fact that R “knows” that <code>Condition</code> has four levels - it doesn’t matter if two of those levels don’t have any observations any more, the underlying structure still says there are four groups. <code>droplevels()</code> tells R to remove any unused levels from a factor.
+However, that doesn't change the fact that R "knows" that <code>Condition</code> has four levels - it doesn't matter if two of those levels don't have any observations any more, the underlying structure still says there are four groups. <code>droplevels()</code> tells R to remove any unused levels from a factor.
 Try running the above code but without <code>droplevels()</code> and see what happens.</p>
 </div>

 However, a quicker and better way of doing this that allows you apply a correction for multiple comparisons easily is to use `emmeans()` which computes all possible pairwise comparison t-tests and applies a correction to the p-value.